-It will also be possible to watch the event live via Vimeo.
+It will also be possible to watch the event live via our Vimeo Account.
 The link to the event will also be shared via Twitter and Linkedin.

 About idalab seminars: idalab seminars are open to all interested parties.
 Once a month, we invite scholars, data scientists, business experts and big data thought leaders to discuss their work, gain new perspectives and generate fresh insights.

 After the talk, we invite you to stay for drinks.
 We’re looking forward to seeing you there!

 Philippa Sigl-Glöckner is a Policy Officer at the Federal Ministry of Finance in Berlin and runs Dezernat Zukunft, an economic think tank.
 Prior to this she completed a MSc in Computing at Imperial College London, which included a research stint at the Deutsche Bundesbank.
 Before venturing into Computer Science, Philippa worked in development finance at the World Bank in Washington D.C. and spent a year at the Liberian Ministry of Finance.
 She holds a BA in Philosophy, Politics and Economics from the University of Oxford.

 The Feature Image of this blogpost is a screenshot from an interactive visualisation taken from: http://philippasigl.com/MFIsEuroArea/templates/